 NHS Lothian is committed to supporting clinical research.
-If you are eligible for any research studies, someone from the research team may contact you with information.
+If you are eligible for any research studies, someone from the research team may contact you with information that you can read.
 If you do not wish to take part in any research, this will not affect your clinical care in any way.